Oliver Reginald Tambo

 As a young boy, he was given the task of herding his father’s cattle.
 With his fellow herders, he soon learnt to hunt birds, take part in stick fighting (at which he was quite adept) and model animals from clay.

 When Tambo was six his father informed him that he was to start school, which was about a kilometre from his home.
 After enrolling, his teacher informed him that he had to have a "school name" and therefore his father gave him the name Oliver.
 Tambo passed Sub A, after which he attended another school at Embhobeni.
 Here he was first introduced to formal music, which became a lifelong activity and hobby.

 His father, intent on providing his children with a good education, moved them to the Ludeke Methodist School, some 16 kilometres away from the homestead.
 Occasionally his father would lend Tambo his horse to travel to school.
-To overcome the inconvenience of travelling the long distance to school his father got him to board with three families, all of whom who lived near the school.
+To overcome the inconvenience of travelling the long distance to school his father got him to board with three families(at different times), all of whom who lived near the school.

 In April 1928, Tambo and his brother Alan enrolled at the Anglican Holy Cross missionary school at Flagstaff in the Eastern Cape.
 His father could not afford their fees, but two Englishwomen who were total strangers to them, Joyce and Ruth Goddard, assisted by sending a sum of £10 every year to cover their educational costs.
 In addition, one of his older brothers who worked as a migrant labourer in Natal, (now KwaZulu-Natal) also sent part of his wages to cover additional costs.
 Tambo’s spiritual life was nurtured at Holy Cross where he was baptised as a Christian into the Anglican fold.